Economical Reverse trike

 steering dampener helps smooth out the steering.
 For an emergency brake the Velcro strap on the right bar is wrapped around the rear brake handle.

-The front aluminum wheels are 17″ by 2.5″ wide rims.
+The front aluminum rimmed wheels are 17″ by 2.5″ wide rims.
 The tires are rated for up to 90 mph road use.
 So far I’ve achieved 62.5 mph.